rmcondor/rmcondor.github.io/_pages/research.md

 * Ethnic inequality: a look from Peruvian microdata (with Guiliana Campos)
 * The effect of trade openness on poverty and inequality in Peru: a micro-simulation analysis
-* Does innovation have an effect in development?
-Evidence from Peru